dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/person-wrong-first-name.png

-DMX interpreted both as given name.
+DMX interpreted both as first name.
 Let's correct this:
 Long-press the rectangle and select "edit" from the :ref:`context menu <user-the-context-menu>`.
+On the right-hand side the so called :ref:`detail panel <user-the-detail-panel>` shows up.

 .. image:: _static/context-menu-edit.png

-On the right-hand side the :ref:`detail panel <user-the-detail-panel>` opens.
-It contains many fields you might need for all persons.
+When "editing" the detail panel shows all the fields you might need to describe a person.
-Correct the name and click the save button at the very bottom.
+Correct the first name and click the "Save" button at the very bottom.

-Add a second topic, e.g. "Notes for the interview".
-Select the topic type "Note".
+Now let's add a second topic.
+Right-click on the emptiness, enter e.g. "Notes for the interview" into the dialog, select the topic type "Note" and click "Create".

 .. image:: _static/person-and-note.png

-Add a third topic e.g. "Organization No. 1".
+Let's add another topic, e.g. "Organization No. 1".
-Select the topic type "Organization" this time.
+This time we select "Organization" from the list of topic types and press "Create".

 .. image:: _static/person-note-organization.png

+This is just a short walkthrough to help you create your first topics in DMX. :ref:`Content Authoring<user-content-authoring>` is described in-depth in the DMX User Guide.
+Now let's describe the relations between our items.

 .. _tutorial-adding-your-first-association: